katunold/okra-scraper/README.md

 # okra-scraper

-##### This node application scrapes a banks web-page and saves the data scraped to a mongodb database
+##### This node script scrapes a banks web-page and saves the data scraped to a mongodb database

 #### Prerequisites
 - mongodb installation